spez1998/Lightweight-FIX-Parser/README.md

 ## Installation
 ### Linux
 1. Clone / download repository.
 2. Run linux_installer as root.
-It will place an executable script file called 'fixparse' into your /usr/bin, allowing you to call the program easily.
+It will place an executable script file called 'fixparse' into /usr/bin, allowing you to call the program easily.

 ### Windows
 1. Clone / download repository.